neil-cameron/summarise-text-file/README.md

 path

-A full or relative path to a text file or several text files to summarise
+A full or relative path to a text file, several text files or a directory of text files to summarise

 ## Optional Arguments: